Porgramming-Hero-web-course/batch-4-assignment-1-omarfarukesham/blog-1.md

             console.log(`Hello, ${person.name}.
 You are ${person.age} years old.`);
         }

-        greet(person); // Output: Hello, Alice.
+        greet(person); // Output: Hello, Omar.
 You are 30 years old.

 ```
 **Significance of Intersection Types**